yaramirezte/sql-data-warehouse-project/README.md

-# SQL Data Warehouse & Analytics Project
+# SQL Data Warehouse & Analytics Project (PostgreSQL)

 Welcome to my **SQL Data Warehouse & Analytics Project** 🚀
-This repository demonstrates the design and implementation of a **SQL-based data warehouse**, including data ingestion, transformation, modeling, and analytical queries.
+This project demonstrates the design and implementation of a **PostgreSQL-based data warehouse**, covering data ingestion, transformation, modeling, and analytical queries.

-Designed as a **portfolio project**, it highlights practical skills in **SQL, ETL, and data modeling**, following industry best practices for data engineering and analytics.
+It highlights practical skills in **SQL, ETL pipelines, and data modeling**, following industry best practices for data engineering and analytics.

 ---